A Near-empty Soviet Grocery Store in the 1960’s.

 Jesus’ doctrine of Radical Equality tries to base all human conduct on Cooperation alone, with no weight given to Competition.
 This choice can never further the progress of Continuing Creation, because evolution – biological, cultural, technological – requires both cooperation and competition to function.

-The emotion of Love can be widely shared and yet still fulsome.
+- Also, the emotion of Love can be both widely shared and yet quite fulsome.
 But the practical resources needed to bestow love — time, energy, and money — are not inexhaustible.
 If they are radically shared, no one will have enough gathered concentration of them to do much good, nor will humanity as a whole.

 What is “Radical Sharing” or “Equal Consumption?”